 |Looking down at the behemoth Arch of Septimius Severus from atop Capitoline Hill.|

-|Close up detail inside the Arch of Septimius Severus.|
+|Close up detail inside the Arch of Septimius Severus. |

-|Close up detail of one of the reliefs that decorate the Arch of Septimius Severus.|
+|Close up detail of one of the reliefs that decorate the Arch of Septimius Severus. |

-|Statue of Pollux standing atop Capitoline Hill.|
+|Statue of Pollux standing atop Capitoline Hill. |

-The Roman Forum - Part 1 from Bernard Frischer on Vimeo.
+The Roman Forum - Part 1

 And so our journey back in time has come to an end and this concludes our tour through the ancient Roman Forum.
 Every step along the way is as fascinating and thought provoking as the next.
 Imagine, 2,000 years ago, these few acres were the center of all religious, political, and social activity in Rome if not the world.
 It staggers the mind to walk through these ancient relics knowing that the ancient Romans lived, worked and recreated on these very grounds so long ago.
 I hope you enjoyed this tour through the past and the presnt and when you visit, I hope you find the Roman Forum as fascinating as I did!